Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl/reference/ccomgitptr-class.md

 ### <a name="parameters"></a>Parametry

 *pp*<br/>
-Ukazatel, který je pro příjem rozhraní.
+Ukazatel, který má přijmout rozhraní.

 ### <a name="return-value"></a>Návratová hodnota